metadatacenter/cedar-docker-deploy/README.md

 ### 2. Set up CEDAR_HOME and CEDAR_DOCKER_SRC_HOME variables

 The CEDAR_HOME variable specifices the base location for a local Docker deployment of CEDAR.
-This directory will contain persistent state and other deployment information.

-Currently, two repositories must be downloded to initially deploy CEDAR.
+Currently, two repositories must be downloded to deploy CEDAR.
 The download directory for this repos is specified using the CEDAR_DOCKER_SRC_HOME directory.

 Open your ```~./bash_profile``` or ```~/.bashrc``` file (or equivalent) and add the following lines: